diyhue/diyHue/README.md

 ## TO DO
  - ~~control IKEA Trådfri lights from HUE applications~~
  - ~~Create ESP8266 bridge device to add MI Lights to Hue Bridge emulator.~~
+ - On/Off control for other home devices using virtual lights
+ - Alarm (email notification + eps8266 horn)

 ## Working futures:
   - Control lights (all functions)